-One of the key ingredients in the conventional interpretation of quantum mechanics is the principle of complementarity due to Niels Bohr.
+One of the key ingredients in the conventional interpretation of quantum mechanics is the principle of complementarity, put forward by Niels Bohr.
 There are two aspects, both relevant here.
 The first is that for microscopic systems, every experimental arrangement and observation leading to some result cannot be dissociated from that result.
-As we said earlier, we cannot take the attitude that the result represents something that the system already possessed, and which our measurement merely revealed.
-In quantum mechanics, according to complementarity, experimental apparatus and result obtained must be kept together as a whole and not split apart.
+As I have said earlier, we cannot take the attitude that the result represents something that the system had already possessed, and which our measurement merely revealed.
+In quantum mechanics, according to complementarity, the experimental apparatus and the result obtained must be kept together as a whole and not be split apart.
 But then the experimental set-ups needed to measure two different physical properties may very well be mutually exclusive, and get in each other's way!
-In that case we say these properties form a complementary pair: knowledge of one leads to renouncing the possibility of simultaneous knowledge of the other.
+In that case, we say that these properties form a complementary pair-knowledge of one leads to renouncing the possibility of simultaneous knowledge of the other.
 Position and momentum of an electron are an example of complementary variables.
-So are the phase and the number of photons in an electromagnetic wave.
+So also are the phase and the number of photons in an electromagnetic wave.

-This fundamental principle governing atomic phenomena led Niels Bohr to suggest in 1932 that it may have implications for the understanding of life too.
-If we want to understand the functioning of a cell at the atomic level in terms of physics and chemistry, the experimental technique needed would be such as to kill the cell.
-Therefore the property of life, and understanding cell functions in terms of quantum mechanics, may be mutually exclusive or complementary.
-This led to his suggestion that the understanding of life would require something beyond quantum mechanics and yet to be discovered, not within quantum mechanics itself.
+This fundamental principle governing atomic phenomena, led Niels Bohr to suggest in 1932 that it may have implications for the understanding of life as well.
+If we want to understand the functioning of a cell at the atomic level, in terms of physics and chemistry, the experimental technique needed would be such as to kill the cell.
+Therefore, the property of life, and the understanding of cell functions in terms of quantum mechanics, may be mutually exclusive or complementary.
+This led to his suggestion that the understanding of life would require something beyond quantum mechanics and which is yet to be discovered and not within quantum mechanics itself.

-These views of Niels Bohr had the effect of inducing Max Delbruck to turn from theoretical physics to molecular biology.
-Delbruck essentially made the attempt to see whether Bohr's idea was necessary to understand life processes.
-In his book referred to earlier, Delbruck describes the attempt and comes to the conclusion - like some others before him - that the principle of complementarity is not necessary in this context, and the situation is actually conceptually much simpler.
+These views of Niels Bohr had the effect of influencing Max Delbruck to turn away from theoretical physics to molecular biology.
+Delbruck attempted to see whether Bohr's idea was necessary to understand life processes.
+In his book, Mind and Matter, Delbruck describes this attempt and comes to the conclusion - like others before him - that the principle of complementarity is not necessary in this context, and the situation is conceptually much simpler.
 To quote him,